YouTube - F-18 Hornet

 Nov.
 27, 2019: The Naval Air Systems Command awarded Boeing US$172,233,232 to "continue service life modifications to extend the operational service life from 6,000 flight hours to 10,000 flight hours" of up to 23 F-18 Hornet models E and F aircraft.

-Over of the 600 F-18 Hornet aircraft of all types have been produced to date.
+Over 600 F-18 Hornet aircraft of all types have been built to date.

 RC F-18 Hornet